By Anthony O’Connell (Founder)

 I am proud to say I come from Galway, Ireland.
 It is a very friendly place, whether you are rich or poor, foreign or native.
 However, I was privileged to have a Dad who had amazingly kind and successful friends who worked with tech.
 Plus my friend’s Dad owned a computer hardware company and we were extremely fortunate to receive an unbelievable amount of help and support.

 I didn’t stay in Ireland too long.
-Young Irish people (under 30) get 1 years working visa in Australia so I sold everything and booked a ticket.
+Young Irish people (under 30) get a 1 year working visa in Australia so I sold everything and booked a ticket.
 I told the travel agent that I wanted to stop and have an adventure somewhere in Asia (perhaps India) but he convinced me to go to Thailand.
-When I was 17 I had spent a summer working in Holland I had met some Scottish guys who used to work for 6 months in Europe and spend the other 6 living on the beach in Thailand.
+When I was 17 I had spent a summer working in Holland I had met some hilarious Scottish guys who used to work for 6 months in Europe and spend the other 6 living on the beach in Thailand.
 They had described the life you could live in Thailand.
-They said for a few dollars a day you could be lying in a hammock, living in the sun, in a bamboo hut, on the beach in tropical paradise, with pretty girls who will sleep with you, and clean your hut and cook you delicious Thai food.
+They said, “For a few dollars a day you could be lying in a hammock, living in the sun, in a bamboo hut, on the beach in tropical paradise, with an unlimited supply of weed, surrounded by pretty girls who will give you massages, sleep with you, clean your hut and cook you delicious Thai food.”
 It sounded like it was too good to be true, so I didn’t believe them.
 I told the travel agent what the Scottish guys said and he said that they were actually telling the truth.
-I thought if even half of of it was true Thailand was going to be amazing so I booked a stopover for 3 weeks in Thailand and a flight from Bali to Sydney.
+I thought if even half of it was true Thailand was going to be amazing so I booked a stopover for 3 weeks in Thailand and a flight from Bali to Sydney.
 I planned to get a train from Bangkok to Singapore and a boat to Bali.

 Thailand was more amazing than even my wildest dreams.
 In the first week I was there lots of bad things happened – I got stung by a scorpion.
 I got what looked like worms living in my arm.
 I got sunburned.
 I got a very bad stomach and I was stuck with no toilet paper.
 I almost died when I got caught in a current in the sea.
 But I was having the time of my life and I found a hut on the beach.